This post may contain affiliate links. Please read our disclosure policy.

 Easy Egg White Frittata

 Ah, the perfect frittata.
 There’s nothing quite like it.
-While my husband woofs down the best steak and eggs, I’m all about this frittata recipe that brings together simply seasoned egg whites with blistered cherry tomatoes, wilted spinach, and a hint of garlic.
+While my husband woofs down the best steak and eggs, I’m all about this egg white frittata recipe.
+It combines seasoned egg whites with cherry tomatoes, wilted spinach, and a hint of garlic.
 The egg whites are whipped just enough so that, when baked, they puff up perfectly around the veggies, making for a wonderfully fluffy bite.

 The simple flavors, the protein-packed egg whites, and the nutrient-rich spinach really do make this veggie frittata a great way to kick off your day.
 It’s not just for breakfast, though.
-Enjoy this egg-cellent dish for lunch, dinner, or even as a snack.
-Your body (and taste buds) will thank you for it.
+Enjoy this egg-cellent dish for lunch or dinner with my green goddess salad, a spring vegetable potato salad, or just toss together some mixed greens with my homemade Italian salad dressing!

 Why I Love This Egg White Frittata Recipe

 - Easy.
-All you need to do here is sauté some veggies, whisk some egg whites, put it all together, and pop it in the oven.
-The simplicity of this recipe makes it perfect even for those very new to cooking.
+All you need to do here is sauté some vegetables, whisk some egg whites, put it all together, and pop it in the oven.

 - Very little prep time.
 You will only need to spend 5 minutes in the kitchen before you let the oven do the rest of the work.
-Put it in the oven and go about the rest of your day.
-Return to a mouthwatering breakfast.
+And then return to a mouthwatering breakfast.

 What is a Frittata?